Media Inquiries: Please contact Michael Hansen, Executive Director, at 205-320-9670 or [email protected].

 - Rep. Terri Sewell, who represents the north Birmingham community in Congress, renewed her support for the EPA’s cleanup efforts.

 - On February 8, 2019, the Department of Justice, Environmental Protection Agency, and Jefferson County Board of Health announced that they had entered into a consent decree with Drummond Company as a result Clean Air Act violations.
 The settlement was a result of benzene emissions from the ABC Coke plant.
 Drummond was ordered to pay $775,000 split evenly between EPA and JCBH.
-The consent decree is not yet final as of Feb.
-26, 2019.
-The public may weigh in on the consent decree by March 11 via email at [email protected] or mail:
+GASP weighed in with the help of the Southern Environmental Law Center.
+The consent decree is not yet final.

 - Alabama Department of Environmental Management (ADEM): This is the state agency charged with regulating pollution and overseeing environmental matters throughout Alabama.